nhsconnect/ITK-FHIR-Digital-Medicines/index.md

 **Pharmacy Immunization Administration** – A FHIR Document used to notify a patient's registered GP Practice on the administration of immunizations to a patient at a Pharmacy.

-**_Pharmacy Emergency Medication Supply_ (TBA)** – A FHIR Document used to notify a patient's registered GP Practice of emergency medications supplied to a patient at a Pharmacy.
+**_Pharmacy Emergency Medication Supply** – A FHIR Document used to notify a patient's registered GP Practice of emergency medication(s) supplied to a patient at a Pharmacy.

 FHIR Messaging components specified within this site have been developed by NHS Digital and use CareConnect profiles created in collaboration with the INTEROPen community.